mannat-07/Ecommerce_Follow_Along/README.md

 - **Store in Cookie:** Add the token as a cookie in the response to store it in the browser.

 ---

+### **Milestone 34: JWT Token Validation & Page Protection**
+- **Get Token from Cookie:** Extract the JWT token from the browser cookies on each page load.
+- **Send Token to Backend:** Include the token in requests to the server to validate user identity.
+- **Create Middleware:** In the backend, write a middleware function to verify the token using the JWT package.
+- **Restrict Page Access:** Use the token validation to block access to pages unless the user is authenticated.
+- **Apply Globally:** Ensure this validation logic runs on all protected pages to enforce login requirements.

+---